MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 For more information about how to subscribe to events, see [Subscribing to Events](../developer/devenv-subscribing-to-events.md).

 > [!TIP]
-> In order to have company id mapping for custom entities just like the base CDS entities (https://docs.microsoft.com/en-us/dynamics365/business-central/admin-cds-company-concept), users can subscribe to the **OnBeforeInsertRecord** event in codeunit **Integration Rec.
+> In order to have Company ID mapping for custom entities just like the base CDS entities , users can subscribe to the **OnBeforeInsertRecord** event in codeunit **Integration Rec.
 Synch.
-Invoke**, as follows:
+Invoke** (ID 5345), as follows:
 > ```
 >   [EventSubscriber(ObjectType::Codeunit, Codeunit::"Integration Rec.
 Synch.
 Invoke", 'OnBeforeInsertRecord', '', false, false)]
 >   local procedure HandleOnBeforeInsertRecord(SourceRecordRef: RecordRef; DestinationRecordRef: RecordRef)